lightstep/cloud-native-observability/04 - telemetry-creation-and-otel.md

 and the libraries, then another layer at the runtime makes sense.
 If you control all of that, then system-level instrumentation makes a lot of sense.

-These differing granularities need to also be configurable, either through a rules engine, or heuristic-based algorithms (i.e., when _x_ error rate is high, increase collection rate/depth, when _y_ metadata is present disable collection).
+These differing granularity's need to also be configurable, either through a rules engine, or heuristic-based algorithms (i.e., when _x_ error rate is high, increase collection rate/depth, when _y_ metadata is present disable collection).
 We'll talk more about it in a later chapter, but high ROI